 Condition Report

 Unrestored and as found.
-Some minor loossness around the joints, but Solid, stable, and full of coastal charm.
+Some minor looseness around the joints, but Solid, stable, and full of coastal charm.
 Signs of age and use as expected.

 The photographs form part of the condition report, so please review them carefully.
 Further images or a video viewing can be provided on request.
 Viewings are welcome at our Southampton unit, strictly by appointment.